alexzhang13/alexzhang13.github.io-old/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hey!
-I'm a third year undergraduate student at Princeton University studying computer science and math.
+I'm a fourth year undergraduate student at Princeton University studying computer science and math.
 My research interests center around discovering techniques for <b>grounding agent behavior in different data modalities</b> (e.g. language, visual) to create more reliable, interpretable, and less data hungry AI models.

 <ul>
 <li>I primarily have been working in the <a href="http://nlp.cs.princeton.edu/">Princeton NLP</a> group, and I am fortunate enough to be advised by Professor <a href="https://www.cs.princeton.edu/~karthikn/">Karthik Narasimhan</a>, Dr. <a href="https://machineslearner.com">Khanh Nguyen</a>, and Professor <a href="https://www.cs.princeton.edu/~li/">Kai Li</a>.